holoviz/panel/doc/tutorials/basic/widgets.md

 - *Widgets* have common parameters like `name`, `description`, and `disabled`.
   - The `name` is often used as a *label*.
   - The `description` is often used as a tooltip.
+  - The `disabled` argument can be used to disable the widget.
 - We can accept *click* input with the `Button` widget.
 - We can accept *text* input with the `TextInput` widget.
 - We can accept an object from a list of objects with the `Select` widget.